Supplements For Kids From Healthgarde (Swissgarde): Do Healthy Kids Need Supplements?

 If you do give vitamins to your kids, follow these tips:

-2. Try not to battle over foods with your kids or use desserts as a bribe to "clean your plate."
+1. Put vitamins away, well out of reach of children, so they don't treat them like candy.2.
+Try not to battle over foods with your kids or use desserts as a bribe to "clean your plate."
 Instead, give your child a chewable vitamin after the meal.
 Fat-soluble vitamins can only be absorbed with food.

 3. If your child is taking any medication, be sure to ask your child's doctor about any drug interactions with certain vitamins or minerals.
 Then the supplement won't boost or lower the medication dose.